Stargix/Turtle-Maze/README.md

   - maze_gir.cpp -> 90º navigation

 # Gzmaze
-There gazebo worlds were created with the pluggin gzmaze which was modified to have wider walls
+The gazebo worlds were created with the pluggin gzmaze which was modified to have wider walls

 # Video